-Thank you for your school's membership in the IHSAA and for your work with the young people of lowa!
-The purpose of the We present this IHSAA Handbook is to help school administrators and coaches improve our athletic program by having as a reference to the rules, policies, and regulations of the Athletic Association and Department of Education in one common manual.
+Thank you for your school's membership in the IHSAA and for your work with the young people of Iowa!
+We present this IHSAA Handbook as a reference to the rules, policies, and regulations of the Athletic Association and Department of Education.
 This handbook includes the IHSAA Articles of Incorporation and Bylaws as well as sport regulations and IHSAA/DE policies.